neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/DeleteRecord.md

 }
 ```

-After running this program, you can get the response `Transaction 0xf66d7382949bf1700da3b86c59e1392b2d9003425d33998f68e76ccd7dfb1bfa is broadcasted!`， which means the success of the transaction.
+After running this program, you can get the response `Transaction 0xf66d7382949bf1700da3b86c59e1392b2d9003425d33998f68e76ccd7dfb1bfa is broadcasted!`，which means the success of the transaction.

 [Back](../NameService.md)